nschwiet/nschwiet.github.io/_pages/supporting-documentation.md

 Digital Humanities Projects
 ======

 This project was completed for DH 201: Introduction to Digital Humanities.
 For this project I used a Facebook advertising dataset related to misinformation ads leading up to and during the 2016 presidential election.
+You may need to disable tracker blockers to view some embedded elements of the site.

 [Intro to Digital Humanities Project](/dh201.html)
 ------